AzMoo/django-auth-spnego/README.md

 # django-auth-spnego

+** Warning: This is in super alpha at the moment, I haven't had a chance to do any real testing on it.
+Probably don't use it in production yet. **

 This project provides SPNEGO and Kerberos authentication to a django project.
 You can do this with apache or IIS and use Django's RemoteUser middleware for authentication but I don't use those web servers and others don't support it.